Chaos and localized phases in a two-body linear kicked rotor system: Momentum-coupled linear kicked rotor

 \subsection{Chaotic dynamics of the $m$-LKR}

-The mean energy $\langle E\rangle_{c}$ and stroboscopic map are obtained by numerically simulating the map in Eq. (\ref {Eqn:class_map}), starting from an ensemble of initial conditions.
-The classical mean energy is averaged over $10^4$ initial conditions, which are randomly chosen from $\mathbf{x}\in[0,2\pi]$ and $\mathbf{p} = 0.0$.
-This ensemble of initial conditions corresponds to the initial wave function (a $\delta$-function in momentum space at $\mathbf{p} = 0.0$) used to simulate quantum dynamics.
+The classical mean energy $\langle E\rangle_{c}$ and stroboscopic map are obtained by numerically simulating Eq. (\ref {Eqn:class_map}), starting from an ensemble of initial conditions.
+The $\langle E\rangle_{c}$ is averaged over $10^4$ initial conditions randomly chosen from $\mathbf{x}\in[0,2\pi]$ and $\mathbf{p} = 0.0$.
+This choice corresponds to an initial wave function (a $\delta$-function in momentum space at $\mathbf{p} = 0.0$) used to simulate quantum dynamics.
 Throughout this paper, though only the $(x_1,p_1)$ section is shown, its counterpart, namely $(x_2,p_2)$ section, shows qualitatively similar dynamics as the former.
-Figure \ref {fig:1}(a) shows the stroboscopic plot for $m$-LKR with $K=0.2$ and $k_p=1$.
-For this choice of parameters, $K_s=0.2 < 1$ and we can expect the system to be in a perturbative regime.
-As evident from the presence of invariant structures in Fig. \ref{fig:1}(a), the dynamics is essentially regular, and large stochastic layers are absent.
-The corresponding mean energy $\langle E\rangle_{c}$, shown in \ref {fig:1}(b), tends to a constant value (barring small fluctuations).
+This system has 4 degrees of freedom and therefore no easy means of visualisation exist.
+Thus, the stroboscopic plots in Fig. \ref{fig:1}(a,c,g,e,i) display a projection of the dynamics on the $(x_1,p_1)$ plane.
+Then, we expect to see trajectories crossing one another which is an artifact of projection.
+Despite this drawback, it is still useful to broadly distinguish chaos from pre-dominantly regular dynamics, and it might not be useful in the mixed dynamics regimes.
+Figure \ref {fig:1}(a) shows the stroboscopic plot for $K=0.2$ and $k_p=1$ such that $K_s=0.2 < 1$.
+For this choice, we expect the system to be in a perturbative regime.
+As evident from the presence of invariant curves in Fig. \ref{fig:1}(a), the dynamics is mostly regular and large stochastic layers are absent.
+Then $\langle E\rangle_{c}$, shown in \ref {fig:1}(b), tends to a constant (barring small fluctuations).
 The numerical estimate of the Lyapunov exponent further supports this observation: $\lambda \approx 0.00$.
 As $K_s \to 0$, the coupled system does not exhibit chaotic dynamics.